By: Jeffrey Low

 Mac’s Money Centre wants to remind students that financial wellness should be a priority all year — not just in November.
 “Let’s face it if you are having money problems — it affects all other areas of your well-being including focusing on academics and your physical wellness,” says Robinson.

-Mac’s Money Centre offers workshops, one-on-one counselling and resources to support students’ financial well-being from their first year at McMaster until 10 years after graduation.
+Mac’s Money Centre offers workshops, one-on-one counselling and resources to support students’ financial well-being from their first year at McMaster for up to five years after graduation.